-Object-oriented programming in G Dataflow uses the concepts of class structure, encapsulation, and inheritance that are common in object-oriented languages, such as C++ and Java.
-Following object-oriented programming practices may not be necessary If you want to create a simple program with one or two VIs.
+Object-oriented programming in G Dataflow uses concepts that are common in object-oriented languages, such as C++ and Java.
+Following object-oriented programming practices may not be necessary if you want to create a simple program with one or two VIs.
 However, using classes can improve the development of large and complex projects.

-You can think of cars on the road as an conceptual example of classes.
-Despite a wide variety of car manufacturers, you can use several generic data attributes, such as the number of doors on the car and current speed at which the car is traveling, to describe every car you see.
-Each car also has a set of common methods that enable it to function using the data attributes that define the car.
+As an example of how these concepts work together, consider cars on a road.
+There are many car manufacturers, but all cars share several generic fields, such as the number of doors or current speed, that you can use to describe every car you see.
+Each car also has a set of common methods that enable it to function using the fields that define the car.
 When you accelerate, brake, or use a turn signal, the car implements a method to change the state of the car.

-The encapsulation of these generic data attributes and methods into a single unit defines the car class.
-Each car on the road is an object of the car class with a specific set of data values and methods that the car can perform on its data.
+The encapsulation of these generic fields and methods into a single unit defines the car class.
+Each car on the road is an object of the car class with a specific set of fields and methods that the car can perform.

-Using classes to create an object-oriented program can provide the following benefits for your program.
+Using classes to create an object-oriented program can provide the following benefits.